vicrenlopez14/git-committer/README.md

 _________________
 ### Command line arguments support will be added in the future.
-Current funcionality for it is poor implemented.
+Current funcionality for it is poorly implemented.

 _________________
 The "git commit" command for this project was perfomed using this tool.